dennisppaul/an-economic-perspective-on-interaction-design/an_economic_perspective_on_interaction_design.md

-# txt / an economic perspective on interaction design
+an economic perspective on interaction design

 an economic perspective on interaction design or how to earn money as a designer. if you find anything missing or wrong in this list of models, please send additions or corrections to <d.paul@hfk-bremen.de>